-As the Town of Harwinton begins to reopen and the warmer weather makes us think of using outdoor recreational areas, the prevention of COVID19 remains of utmost importance.
+As the Town of Harwinton has had to go to a modified Phase 1, the prevention of COVID19 remains of utmost importance.
 We recognize the benefits of outdoor recreational activities for the health and wellbeing of our residents.
 Therefore, below we have included the Department of Public Health control measures to help control the risk of person to person transmission of COVID19.
 It's important to know that the risk of person to person transmission from extended close contact with an infected individual remains high even in outdoor areas.
 Current infection control recommendations from the CDC and the DPH should be followed for both indoor and outdoor spaces where contact with individuals outside of your household can be reasonably expected.